 2014 – Palava City by Lodha Group

-After the launch, Lodha complained that most Mumbai residents were hesitant to travel a long distance just for prospecting Palava.
-So, we came-up with a solution to let people experience Palava without physically being there.
-Since trust on advertised images in real estate is low, we got panoramic pictures of the entire city clicked, including sample flats, and then stitched them into a virtual walkthrough embedded on Google Maps.
-We also aided lead generation using digital advertising.
+Following the launch, Lodha observed that potential buyers in Mumbai were reluctant to undertake a long journey, just for prospecting Palava.
+In response, we came-up with a solution to let people experience Palava without having to physically be there.
+This was enabled by clicking panoramic pictures of the entire city, including the interiors of sample flats, and then stitching them into an interactive virtual walkthrough embedded right on Google Maps.
+This gelled well with the ‘smart city’ narrative, as it introduced a novel and innovative concept in 2014.
+We also facilitated lead generation for Palava through targeted digital advertising.

 2014 – Mumbai Metro